RHIT-CSSE/csse220/Docs/installing_eclipse.md

 You can pick anywhere you like, but:

-1. If you've taken CSSE120 (or CSSE220 before), it should probably a new empty directory 'cause otherwise there will be a ton of projects that cause confusion.
+1. Recommended, create a new workspace for CSSE220.
+For example, *CSSE220Fa21*
 2. You'll need to navigate to this directory to submit assignments so you should know where it is
 3. It can be good to put in a place that's synced to the cloud